lillianweichelt/MCA-2024/README.md

 <img alt="MEI" src="/data/DawnTranscription.mei">

 ### Task 2: Rendering the MEI file using Verovio in GitHub.
+Here is a screenshot of my rendered MEI file in Verovio:
 <img title="a title" alt="Alt text" src="/data/Verovioweek3.png">

 ## Week 4